 It’s very common for people to start with the edges.
 However, a lot of wood puzzle cutters like to make things even harder and do something called a line cut.
 A line cut is when the cutter follows along a straight edge, such as the outline of a building, which creates the illusion of the edge, but in fact it’s not!
 Here is one way to help figure out if it’s a true edge (although this doesn’t work 100% of the time).
 For puzzles cut by hand it is very hard to cut a completely straight line.
 If you are unsure if it’s an edge or not, stand the piece on its edge and take a look at eye level between the piece and your puzzle board.
-Usually you can see that it’s not 100% perpendicular to the table, sometimes it will have a tiny gap or it will rock a little or some other tell that it’s not 100% straight.
+Usually you can see that it’s not 100% flush to the table, sometimes it will have a tiny gap or it will rock a little or some other tell that it’s not 100% straight.
 Generally that indicates it’s a line cut piece and not an edge!

 The window and door in this puzzle are an example of very easy to see line cuts as they are not too straight due to the way they were originally painted.
 However, sometimes they are 20-30 pieces long and can be very straight and it can get tricky to tell: